Chit2021/Backend_Ecommerce/README.md

 For security, this API should implement user authentication using JSON Web Tokens (JWT).
 Each user should have a unique username and password OR broker authentication.
 Certain admin endpoints may require special privileges for access.

-## Minimum requirements

-Please check the REST API slides where you can find the minimum requirements of the project.

 ## Response Format

 All API responses should be provided in JSON format.
 A typical response should include a `status`, `data`, and an optional `message` field.
 The `status` field should indicate the success or failure of the request.